jasonjmcghee/claude-code-mental-model/README.md

-# MentalModel.toml for Claude Code
+# Claude Code Mental Model

 A structured file that helps Claude understand your codebase architecture using a single TOML file that gets read on startup.